Here is a selection of clam shell decorating ideas for every room in your home.

-Giant clam shells make great Bowls and Planters, and they look stunning by themselves as sculptural pieces.
+Giant Clam Shells Make Great Bowls & Planters, but they also look stunning just by themselves as sculptural pieces.
 Since giant clam shells are over harvested from the ocean for food, decor and the aquarium trade, get a clam shell cast in resin or stone.
 Most of the giant clam shells used for decor these days are cast clams.

 Giant clam shells make impressive coastal decor accents anywhere in the home.
 Coastal room by Kate Jackson Design, placing a giant clam shell on the coffee table.